 Lowe’s has more than 2,200 stores and employs about 300,000 people full- and part-time.

-Petco ends sale of shock collars
+Petco ends sale

 San Diego-based Petco announced Tuesday that it will no longer sell electronic pet collars, also known as shock collars, as it doubles down on animal health and wellness.